sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - A TRE may provide limited access to some software repositories
   - For example, a TRE may allow installation of packages from Python or R repositories, or provide an internal mirror with approved packages.
   - Optional
+* - A TRE may be set up to include licenced commercial software where this is useful for research, but should be configured with the considerations around this software in mind
+  -  For example, for a TRE to include the SAS statistical software suite it would need to connect to an external licensing server
+  - Optional
 ```

 ### Advanced or cluster computing